 Picots Farm – Our family is 4th generation and have been on Picots Farm for 80 years.
-Around 2000 improved grazing practices were adopted, to allow plants to recover.
-Since 2012 we have been managing holistically- with planned grazing-has been further implemented by moving animals into a fresh paddock and ensuring adequate recovery of plants.
+From the year 2000, improved grazing practices were adopted, to allow plants to recover.
+Since 2012 we have been managing holistically- which incorporates values based decision making and planned grazing.
+We implement the Grazing Plan by moving animals into a fresh paddock and ensuring adequate recovery of plants.
 These moves are managed and planned.
-Additional regenerative practices – such as direct drilling forage grasses into paddocks without ploughing, artificial fertiliser or chemicals, has enabled Picots Farm to produce chemical free grass fed beef- directly marketed to families.
+With planned grazing Picots Farm can produce chemical free grass fed beef- directly marketed to families.
+Additional trials into regenerative practices- such as natural sequence farming-2021and direct drilling forage grasses into paddocks without ploughing, artificial fertiliser or chemicals- 2020.
 We have also been monitoring our lands health with annual biological monitoring since 2010- you can join us for our Annual Biological monitoring in February every year.

 It is important to us that our decisions are in line with our values and we take action towards our preferred future.
 This is what we want our land to be like well into the future- a work in progress…

 Benefitting from regenerative practices- enabling our soil, water cycle, mineral cycle and diversity to thrive.
 Soil that is biologically healthy & productive. .
 A balance of livestock and wildlife .
 Perennial pastures with 100% groundcover, grassed open woodlands, lots of shade.
 Healthy happy stock.
 Diverse species, age & structure of plants and animals.
 Natural seeps/ springs flowing, our water supply is flexible.
 Dams with reeds, they are healthy & clean to swim in.

 In addition to being the co-owner of Picots Farm, Helen is an Holistic Management Accredited Professional Educator with the Savory Institute, Boulder, Colorado, USA.
 I have been training families since 2003.